-The Puranas, Ramayana, and Mahabharata mythologies recount eight Chiranjeevis reputed to live until the end of time.
-If the mythologies are historical then these chiranjeevis are living on earth today in flesh and blood and will continue to do so for thousands more years.
+The Puranas, Ramayana, and Mahabharata recount eight Chiranjeevis reputed to live until the end of time.
+If these mythologies are historical then these chiranjeevis are living on earth today, continuing to do so for thousands more years.

 These eight Chiranjeevis are:

-- Ved Vyasa, who composed the Mahabharata.
-He was born towards the end of Treta Yuga.
+- Ved Vyasa, who composed the Mahabharata, born towards the end of Treta Yuga.

-- Hanuman, one of the greatest brahmachari, served Rama as explained in the Ramayana.
+- Hanuman, one of the brahmachari, served Rama as explained in the Ramayana.

-- Parashurama, the priest-warrior and sixth avatar of Vishnu, skilled in all manner of weapons.
+- Parashurama, the priest-warrior and sixth avatar of Vishnu, skilled in all combat.

 - Vibhishana, Ravana’s brother, who surrendered to Rama before his battle with Ravana.
 Rama crowned Vibhishana King of Lanka after he killed Ravana.
-His boon of longevity is to remain on the earth until the end of the Maha Yuga.
+His longevity boon is to remain on the earth until the end of Maha Yuga.

-- Ashwatthama, along with Kripa are the lone survivors from the Kurukshetra War still alive.
+- Ashwatthama, along with Kripa are the lone Kurukshetra War survivors still alive.
 Ashwatthama unlawfully killed some people so Krishna cursed him to wander the earth covered with incurable sores.

-- Mahabali, King Bali Chakravarthi was a demon King who existed somewhere around Kerala.
-He had grown so powerful and arrogant that the gods felt threatened by him.
+- Mahabali, (King Bali Chakravarthi) was a demon-King who existed somewhere around Kerala.
+He was so powerful that the gods felt threatened by him.
 So Vamana, Vishnu’s dwarf avatar, tricked him and sent him to the underworld.

-- Kripa, guru of the Mahabharata princes, was one of three survivors on the Kaurava side of the Kurukshetra War.
-Because he was such a wonderful guru, Krishna granted him immortality and he is alive today.
+- Kripa, guru of the Mahabharata princes, was one of three Kaurava survivors of the Kurukshetra War.
+Being such a wonderful guru, Krishna granted him immortality and he is alive today.

 - Markandeya is an ancient rishi, mentioned in the Mahabharata, whom Shiva granted immortality because of his devotion to him.